Proposed subjects of PhD theses 2017/2018

 Advisor: Dr hab.
 Michał Bejger (firstname.lastname@example.org)

-Recent first direct gravitational-wave detection opens a completely new observational window to our Universe: gravitational-wave astronomy.
-The network of Advanced LIGO and Advanced Virgo interferometric detectors is gathering the most sensitive data to date, in a broad range of frequencies corresponding to the emission of gravitational waves by binary systems of black holes, neutrons stars, supernova explosions and rotating neutron stars are instabilities related to them.
+Recent direct gravitational-wave detections open a completely new and exciting observational window to our Universe: gravitational-wave astronomy.
+The network of Advanced LIGO and Advanced Virgo interferometric detectors is gathering the most sensitive data to date, in a broad range of frequencies corresponding to the emission of gravitational waves by binary systems of black holes, neutrons stars, supernova explosions, rotating neutron stars and instabilities related to them.
 The potential for fundamental new discoveries in this field is substantial.

-The topic of the PhD study project is the design and implementation of data analysis algorithms for gravitational wave detectors (in collaboration with the Polish Virgo group, member of the LIGO-Virgo collaboration), development of computational methods using massive parallelization in large clusters' and the grid environment (MPI and hardware acceleration with GPUs), and construction of realistic theoretical models of neutron stars, to compare the with current and future observations (like proposed Athena satellite) in order to put constrains on the very dense matter equation of state (in collaboration with CAMK neutron-star group).
+The PhD study project is divided into two parts: first is the design and implementation of data-analysis algorithms for gravitational wave detectors aimed at the transient gravitational-wave phenomena related to neutron stars (in close collaboration with the Polish Virgo group, full member of the LIGO-Virgo collaboration) with the use of modern data-analysis techniques: deep-learning neural network methods implemented on graphical-processing units (GPUs).
+Second, complementary part of the project is related to the construction of realistic theoretical models of neutron stars - sources of the gravitational-wave emission - to be used in the gravitational-waves data analysis, and in order to put constrains on their physical properties and their very dense matter equation of state (in collaboration with CAMK neutron-star group members).

 Advisor: Dr hab.
 Mirosław Giersz (firstname.lastname@example.org)